Tea: Etymology

 The etymology of the various words for tea reflects the history of transmission of tea drinking and trade from China.
 Nearly all of the words for tea worldwide fall into three broad groups: te, cha and chai, present in English as tea, cha or char, and chai.
 The earliest of the three to enter English is cha, which came in the 1590s via the Portuguese, who traded in Macao and picked up the Cantonese pronunciation of the word.
-The more common tea form arrived in the 17th century via the Dutch, who acquired it either indirectly from the Malay teh, or directly from the tê pronunciation in Min Chinese.
-The third form chai (meaning "spiced tea") originated from a northern Chinese pronunciation of cha, which travelled overland to Central Asia and Persia where it picked up a Persian ending yi.
-The Chinese word for tea itself was perhaps derived from the non-Sinitic languages of the botanical homeland of the tea plant in south-west China (or Burma), possibly from an archaic Austro-Asiatic root word *la, meaning "leaf".
+The more common tea form arrived in the 17th century via the Dutch, who acquired it via trades from their colonial empire either indirectly from the Malay teh, or directly from the tê pronunciation in Min Chinese.
+The third form chai (meaning "spiced tea") originated from a northern Chinese pronunciation of cha, which travelled via the overland Silk Road to Central Asia and Persia, where it picked up a Persian ending yi.
+The Chinese word for tea itself was perhaps derived from the non-Sinitic languages of the botanical homeland of the tea plant in southwest China and northeastern Burma (modern-day Kachin and Shan), possibly from an archaic Austro-Asiatic root word *la, meaning "leaf".